vasilis-stylianou/vasilis-stylianou.github.io/_posts/2019-09-20-ML_Kaggle_Part1.md

 pd.set_option('display.width', 1000)
 ```

-#Utility script for data cleaning and preprocessing
+## Utility script for data cleaning and preprocessing
 ```python
 from fraud_pre_proc import *
 ```
 We shall use this script to declare new classes and methods to keep our code clean and neat.
-In particular, it'll be very useful to create a class called ```Variable``` to capture the statistical properties of each feature.
+In particular, it'll be very useful to create a class called ```Variable``` to capture the statistical properties of each feature (the terms features/columns/variables are used interchangeably in this post).

 ```python
 class Variable: